 — Huawei Mobile UK (@HuaweiMobileUK) February 1, 2019

 The details show Huawei will hold a press conference on February 24 at 2 p.m. local time.
 The image strongly hints at a folding smartphone being revealed, through the use of a V-shape motif.
 The “Connecting the Future” tagline links the event to 5G, too.
 Previously, we knew the Huawei folding smartphone would arrive in 2019.

 The device is then expected to go on sale in June, according to ETNews and a South Korean network official who saw the device in November, and who called it more complete than expected.
 Rumors have also spread that the folding phone would come in a small production run at first, indicating it will be complicated to produce.
 This exclusivity and manufacturing complexity may make the device expensive.

 Huawei’s folding phone does not have a name yet, or at least none has been leaked ahead of the launch.

-Huawei will equip its folding phone with 5G connectivity, according to CEO Richard Yu.
-However, whether this will be available in the first version, or in a later model once 5G has a wider launch, is unclear.
-Huawei has shown the folding smartphone to networks in South Korea, where 5G is expected to launch in the early part of 2019, suggesting tests are already underway.
+The Huawei folding smartphone will be a 5G device, and come with both the Kirin 980 processor and Huawei’s new Balong 5000 5G chipset, according to CEO Richard Yu.
+Yu had also previously stated the device would have 5G connectivity.
+Huawei has apparently shown the folding smartphone to networks in South Korea, where 5G is expected to launch in the early part of 2019, suggesting tests are already underway.

 Huawei is not the only company working on a folding smartphone.
-Samsung has been developing the Galaxy F, or Galaxy X, for several years, and is expected to show that phone off in the near future.
-LG may also have a folding smartphone, and there’s a chance it may be revealed during CES 2019 in January.
-Others may follow, too.
+Samsung has been developing its own folding smartphone over several years, and is expected to show that phone off with the Galaxy S10 on February 20, 2019.
+LG may also have a folding smartphone, as does Oppo, and Xiaomi.

 That’s all we know about the Huawei folding smartphone so far, but we’ll keep you updated here.